uva-responsibleai/fall-24/fairness/jan-31.md

 Within the typical machine learning pipeline, creating a usable model from scratch usually follows the given structure seen in the image above.
 We begin with the natural state of the world which we must attempt to quantify before we can process any data.
 Reducing the state of the world to representative values in a dataset involves taking measurements.
 This process of measurement is not always easy, but this will be discussed in the following section.
 Once a dataset is available, it can be used to train a model that attempts to summarize underlying patterns to make generalizations.
 This can be done in many different fashions based on the nature of the data and task at hand where some instances might call for supervised learning among an array of other possible schemas.
 The model can then be used to create predictions based on previously unseen inputs to carry out classification tasks, for example.
 These predictions sometimes involve user feedback that is used to help refine the model as it progresses.
 To complete the loop, the outputs from the model are used to ultimately shape the outside world in some way or another that has the potential to influence future models.

+**Implicit association test (IAT):** It is a test that measures the attitudes and beliefs that people are unable or unwilling to report.
+In this setting, we will considering IAT test in terms of a subject's response time to discern a pair of similar concepts and a pair of different concepts.

-**Word-Embedding Association Test (WEAT):** This novel method is designed to measure biases in word embeddings.
+**Word-Embedding Association Test (WEAT):** This novel method, analogous to IAT, designed to measure biases in word embeddings.
 WEAT compares the relative similarity of two sets of target words (e.g., words related to art and science) to two sets of attribute words (e.g., words related to male and female) using cosine similarity in the word embedding space.
 The test quantifies the strength of association between target and attribute sets, allowing the researchers to detect biases in the word embeddings.
-Using the implicit association test (IAT) literature terminology, we can consider two target word sets X and Y of equal size, and A and B the two attribute word sets.
+Using the IAT literature terminology, we can consider two target word sets X and Y of equal size, and A and B the two attribute word sets.

 The test statistic can be formulated as follows,
 $$s(X, Y, A, B) = \sum_{x \in X} s(x,A,B) - \sum_{y \in Y} s(y,A,B)$$